Garvit117/capstone1/README.md

+import pandas as pd
-from pyspark.sql import SparkSession from pyspark.sql.functions import col, when, count, lit from pyspark.sql.window import Window from pyspark.sql import functions as F
+from pyspark.sql import SparkSession from pyspark.sql.functions import col, when, count from pyspark.sql import functions as F

 # Initialize Spark session with Hive support